Verde Valley Dog Obedience & Agility Club

 The Verde Valley Agility Dog Club was formed in the summer of 2005 by four very good friends who shared a love for dogs and having fun with their dogs doing agility.

-The current officers and CONTACT INFORMATION for the Verde Valley Dog Agility Club are:
+The current officers (as of 10/21/2023) and CONTACT INFORMATION for the Verde Valley Dog Agility Club are:

 Bunny Jochim, Treasurer BJochim@aol.com